 Whenever I visit London and tell people I live on the Isle of Man, their first response – if they haven’t confused it with the Isle of Wight – is usually to say ”Oh, that’s a tax-haven isn’t it ?”
 And yet they are completely oblivious to the fact that the City of London, (presided over by the Lord Mayor and NOT to be confused with the London of which Sadiq Khan is Mayor), is itself the biggest tax-haven on the planet.

 ”The (City of London) Corporation is an ancient, semi-alien entity lodged inside the British nation state; a “prehistoric monster which has mysteriously survived into the modern world”, as a 19th-century would-be City reformer put it.
 The words remain apt today.
 Few people care that London has a Mayor AND a Lord Mayor – but they should : the Corporation is an offshore island inside Britain, a tax haven in its own right, a square mile of entrenched reaction, the home of the devilry of modern finance”, as Nicholas Shaxson puts it in the informative New Statesman article linked below.

-So when David Cameron disingenuously demanded that crown dependencies like the Isle of Man ”get their house in order” (http://www.iomtoday.co.im/…/get-house-in-order-cameron-tell…‘) it really was the most bare-faced cheek, and the height of hypocrisy, considering that he and the Tory Party remain abject puppets and defenders of ”The City” and its anachronistic privileges.
+So when a Conservative government disingenuously demands that crown dependencies like the Isle of Man ”get their house in order” (http://www.iomtoday.co.im/…/get-house-in-order-cameron-tell…‘) it really is the most bare-faced cheek, and the height of hypocrisy, considering that the Tory Party remains the abject puppet and defender of ”The City” and its anachronistic privileges.

 The tax haven in the heart of Britain :